 Respondent Response Rationale Cepro Yes ENGIE Yes This change will benefit consumers though easier facilitation of third party supply for customers on private networks.
-IMServ Yes We agree that this Modification introduces no new Settlement risks Northern Powergrid Yes We are comfortable with the Workgroup's assessment.
+IMServ No The context of 'Improved safety and reliability' is not explained so it is difficult to judge what the impact may be, positive or negative.
+I don't understand what the current 'bespoke' arrangements that need to be made are, and why they are not now required.
+Also, this isn't mandating Suppliers to offer to supply a given customer, so I don't see this Modification making a difference.
+Northern Powergrid Yes We are comfortable with the Workgroup's assessment.
 Specifically relating to customer bills, this is subject to (i) associated and appropriate changes being made to "commercial codes" such as the Distribution Connection and Use of System Agreement, and (ii) transparency in how costs are passed through to end users via retail charges.
 SNRG Yes Yes we see this modification facilitating consumer choice.
-Stark Yes UKPN Yes We believe that the workgroup has identified the benefits to consumers which would be a positive improvement to the current arrangements.
+Stark Yes UPKN Yes We believe that the workgroup has identified the benefits to consumers which would be a positive improvement to the current arrangements.